-- 1 Term work should consist of 12 experiments and performance of 13th Experiment is optional - 2 Journal must include at least 02 assignments - 3 Mini Project based on the content of the syllabus (Group of maximum 2-3 students) - 4 The final certification and acceptance of term work ensures that satisfactory performance of laboratory work and minimum passing marks in term work. - 5 Total 25-Marks (Experiments: 10-marks, Assignment: 05-marks, Attendance: 05marks, Mini Project: -5-marks) - 6 The assignments should be students' centric and an attempt should be made to make assignments more meaningful, interesting and innovative.
-Term work will be assessed s Continuous Internal Assessment Practical (CIAP)
+- 1 Term work should consist of 12 experiments and performance of 13th Experiment is optional - 2 Journal must include at least 02 assignments - 3 Mini Project based on the content of the syllabus (Group of maximum 2-3 students) - 4 The final certification and acceptance of term work ensures that satisfactory performance of laboratory work and minimum passing marks in term work. - 5 Total 25-Marks (Experiments: 10-marks, Assignment: 05-marks, Attendance: 05-marks, Mini Project: -5-marks) - 6 The assignments should be students' centric and an attempt should be made to make assignments more meaningful, interesting and innovative.
+Term work will be assessed as Continuous Internal Assessment Practical (CIAP)

-Oral & Practical exam (2 hours/ 25 Marks):
+Oral & Practical exam

-End-semester practical and oral exams will be held based on the above syllabus and will be conducted as End-Semester Examination Practical (ESEP).
+Based on the entire syllabus of AIMLL304: Skill Lab (Python Programming) will be conducted as End Semester Examination Practical (ESEP).